MohmedH/OpulentGroupDashboard/README.md

 $
 $
 $ #Also in config you will need a postgres db running on localhost for dev
-$ #'postgresql://localhost/TOG' it will look for the DB TOG, if you do not have this created, please make one of change this in config.py
+$ #'postgresql://localhost/TOG' it will look for the DB name TOG, if you do not have this created, please make one or change the name to match in config.py!
 $
 $
 $ # Access the dashboard in browser: http://127.0.0.1:5000/